flrd/standardlastprofile/README.md

 ## What will you get

-The following dataset and functions are implemented:

-- `slp` – Dataset for BDEW standard load profiles in electricity
+- `slp` – dataset for BDEW standard load profiles in electricity
-- `slp_generate()` – Interface to generate a standard load profile for a user-defined period of time
+- `slp_generate()` – interface to generate a standard load profile for a user-defined period of time
-- `slp_info()` – Function to retrieve details of BDEW standard load profiles
+- `slp_info()` – function for retrieving details of standard load profiles

 ## About the data